stt-datacore/website/static/crew/keiko_mirror_crew.md

 published: true
 ---

-Her voyage score/skill set combo has some potential, but probably not if you're starting from star one.
+Her voyage score/skill set combo has some potential, but probably not if you’re starting from star one.
 Like her collection, this Keiko is a vanity project who you may want to collect for speculative trait event work, but who offers nothing unique or powerful.